100th Army Band

-The 100th Army Band, popularly known as the Band of the Century, is a United States Army Reserve unit stationed at Fort Knox, Kentucky, and attached to the 81st Readiness Division.
+The 100th Army Band, popularly known as the Band of the Century, is a United States Army Reserve unit stationed at Fort Knox, Kentucky, and a unit of the 81st Readiness Division.
 It was reassigned from the 100th Infantry Division on 1 October 2008 as part of the Army Reserve Transformation process.
 The 100th Army Band currently features eight musical performance teams (MPTs) that perform a wide range of repertoire.
-Since 2012, performance requests have taken the band’s various ensembles across Kentucky and across the nation into other states including Tennessee, Ohio, Indiana, Illinois, Maryland, Florida, South Carolina, Kansas, Alabama, Georgia, Texas, Virginia, and Hawaii.
+Since 2012, performance requests have taken the band's various ensembles across Kentucky and across the nation into other states including Tennessee, Ohio, Indiana, Illinois, Maryland, Florida, South Carolina, Kansas, Alabama, Georgia, Texas, Virginia, and Hawaii.

 The 100th Army Band typically trains for one weekend each month and embarks on a two / three week annual training every summer.

 Leadership

 Current officers and senior NCOs of the 100th Army Band include:

 Musical performance teams

 The 100th Army Band currently employs eight MPTs, including: